Gethe/wow-ui-source/Patchnotes.markdown

 will only receive the 400 resilience rating bonus once.
 This change does not apply to PvP sets from prior expansions.

+    * The 2-piece Restoration druid tier 11 PvE set bonus has been redesigned to work with the new Restoration druid mastery.
+Druids with this bonus now receive the bonus to Spirit while the Harmony mastery bonus to periodic healing is active.

     * The 4-piece Elemental shaman PvP set bonus (Gladiator's Thunderfist set) has been redesigned.
 It now causes Lightning Shield to generate an extra charge, rather than consuming one, when it is triggered by receiving damage, up to a maximum of 3 (9 with the Rolling Thunder talent).

-    * Tier 11 Set Bonuses

-      * Restoration druid Tier 11 2-Piece: This set bonus has been redesigned to work with the new Restoration druid mastery.
-Druids with this bonus now receive the bonus to Spirit while the Harmony mastery bonus to periodic healing is active.

-    * Tier 12 Set Bonuses

-      * Hunter 4P: The effect which makes Shots cost no focus now also makes Kill Command cost no focus.

-      * Mage 2P: This set bonus can now also be triggered by Frostfire Bolt.

-      * Mage 4P: The portions of this bonus referring to Arcane Missiles have been removed.
-Instead, the set bonus now makes Arcane Power reduce the cost of Mage spells by 10% instead of increasing their cost.

-**[Professions][48]**
+**[Professions][52]**

   * Skinning

     * Players can no longer skin corpses already being actively skinned or looted by other players.

-**[PvP][49]**
+**[PvP][53]**

   * Arenas

     * The Ring of Valor has been added to the Arena rotation once again.
+Players no longer start the match on elevators at the center of the map.
+They now begin the match in starting rooms on opposite sides of the Arena.

   * Battlegrounds